alexlobera/leanjs_OLD_NX/src/pages/blog/leanjs-react-amsterdam.md

 ---
-title: Heading to React Amsterdam?
-We’ll see you there!
+title: Heading to React Amsterdam?<br />We’ll see you there!
 date: 2019-02-05
 subtitle: Not only is it our first time at React Amsterdam, we’re also running our first part-time course in Amsterdam this March - and you’re invited!
 author: richard